 its own interests.
 Through the voices of military personnel on the ground and classified memos and documentation,

-Hager's book exposes the extent to which NZDF military structures operate to further their own political interests
+Hager's book exposes the extent to which military structures operate to further their own political interests within an

 In the theory, the War Machine subordinates static, rooted interests to its own nomadic interest at a structural level,